Common name: Snapdragon

 Antirrhinums prefer a sunny spot, but will perform reasonably well in partial shade.

-Week 32: In milder parts of the country an early sowing for earlier flowering the following spring can be made now.
+In milder parts of the country an early sowing of the early flowering types can be made now to flower the following spring